Basement-Renovator/basement-renovator/README.md

   - Subtypes are represented using 8 bits, or the range 0 - 255.
 This is the same both in BR and in game.
 Follows the same rules as variant otherwise.

   If you see this warning, please change your values to fit in the proper range.
 This will prevent a lot of difficult to debug issues in your mods.
 You can see exactly where an entity is out of range in the logs or in the tooltip if you hover over it in the room.

+*What is a hook?*

+* Certain work patterns in Basement Renovator require repeatedly taking an outputted file and performing a manual process on it.
+The most prominent example of this is the AB+ mod [Stage API](https://github.com/Meowlala/BOIStageAPI15) which requires stbs to be converted to lua files in order for it to properly use them.
+* As such a process is error prone and tedious, BR allows users to set up lists of scripts that will be executed on relevant files at various points before it finishes processing them.
+  - Save Hook: when a room file is saved, all of these scripts are run with the resulting stb like so: `script.exe "path to file" --save" The bonus --save argument can be used if it's desirable to reuse a single script file.
+    - Stage API uses this to convert stbs to lua files every time you save them
+  - Test Hook: when a room is tested, it is output to an xml file.
+This xml file is passed to a script like so: `script.exe "path to file" --test`
+    - Stage API uses this to set up a test room file when testing rooms
+* You can add hooks in File > Set Hooks